RocketApex/achilles/README.md

 <button id="counter" data-component-class="CounterComponent">0</button>
 ```

-Every component root must have a unique `id`.
-Achilles uses that id to register
+Every component root must have a non-empty unique `id`.
+Achilles uses that id to
-the component, find its root element, and avoid running setup twice for the same
+register the component, find its root element, and avoid running setup twice for
-DOM node.
+the same DOM node.
+Components without ids are skipped and reported in the browser
+console.

 ## Dynamic Components